 Prepare Your Skin for the Big Day

-Most brides-to-be have probably already heard of setting spray, fixing spray, primer and other beauty products that a makeup artist in Brisbane uses to extend the wear of makeup.
+Most brides-to-be have probably already heard of setting spray, fixing spray, primer and other beauty products that a makeup artist in Brisbane uses to extend the wear of your wedding makeup.
 If you’re like a lot of people, you likely use them as part of your daily makeup routine.
 However, did you know that taking good care of your skin will also help your makeup last all day?

 Skincare Tips to Ensure Long-Lasting Wedding Makeup for Brisbane Brides-to-Be

-To ensure your makeup lasts from the ceremony to the reception and beyond, start taking extra good care of your skin at least one month before your wedding by following these steps:
+To ensure your wedding makeup lasts from the ceremony to the reception and beyond, start taking extra good care of your skin at least one month before your wedding by following these steps:

 1. Get Enough Sleep